Sleep for Science

 • Performance testing and identification of sleep stages

-• Working with people from various communities, including healthy children with asthma and adults treated for opioid use disorder
+• Working with people from various communities, including healthy children with ADHD, adult sailors, and adults treated for opioid use disorder

 • Basic lab procedures, including working with human participants